tacobayle/aviVmc/README.md

 1. All the parameters/variables defined in variables.tf and ansible.tf

 ## Use the terraform script to:
-- Create a new folder(s) within v-center
+- Create new folder(s) within v-center - one for the Avi Apps - one for the Avi controller
 - Create NSX-T segment(s)
+- Create Content Library and populate it with the ova mentioned above
-- Spin up 1 Avi Controller VM(s)
+- Spin up 1 Avi Controller VM(s) - Clone from Content Library
-- Spin up 2 backend VM(s)
+- Spin up 2 backend VM(s) - Clone from Content Library
-- Spin up 2 web opencart VM(s)
+- Spin up 2 web opencart VM(s) - Clone from Content Library
-- Spin up 1 mysql VM(s)
+- Spin up 1 mysql VM(s) - Clone from Content Library
-- Spin up 1 client VM(s)
+- Spin up 1 client VM(s) - Clone from Content Library
-- Spin up 1 jump VM with ansible installed - userdata to install packages
+- Spin up 1 jump VM with ansible installed  - Clone from Content Library - userdata to install packages
 - Request Public IP(s) for Jump host, Controller and Virtual Services
 - Create NSX-T NAT Rule(s) for Jump host, Controller and Virtual Services
 - Create NSX-T policy Group for Jump host, Controller and Virtual Services